jspahrsummers/enemy-of-the-state/Enemy of the State.md

 p.scale(2)  // p = (14, 20)
 ```

 ^ Likewise, we can call our mutating method, and it appears that the point has changed in place.
-But what does it mean for it to have changed "in place?"
+But what does it mean for it to have changed “in place?”

 ---